Liuyih/Scientific-visualization/learnply4.0/README.txt

     display mode 0: keyboard button '0' to active, show the whole mesh. display mode 1: keyboard button '1' to active, show the wireframe of the mesh.
-    display mode 2: keyboard button '2' to active, show the mesh with coloring based on checkerboard algorithm. left mouse button: translate the model
+    display mode 2: keyboard button '2' to active, show the mesh with coloring based on checkerboard algorithm. display mode 8: keyboard button '8' to active, show the contour tree graph for the minecraft.png left mouse button: translate the model
     right mouse button: rotate the model
     shift + left button: zoom in/out